rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 This section describes the analysis/debugging of Critical User Journeys (CUJs) which are commonly implemented in sites across verticals.
-Each of these CUJs represents a testing scenario to be checked for potential breakages due to the deprecation of third-party cookies and partitioned storage APIs.
+Each of these CUJs represents a testing scenario to be checked for potential breakages in environments where 3P cookies have been blocked.

 ## **Analytics Tracking**